 The number of known bacterial, fungal, and viral diseases infecting possums are minimal but researchers are spending time investigating the affects of Leptospira interrogans, a bacterium and Parastrongyloides trichosuri, a nematode, as potential vectors for biological control.

 A disease found in possums only is "Wobbly Possum Disease" (WPD).
 This disease is characterized by docility, incoordination, loss of balance, and wasting.
 It also has detrimental affects in body tissue and the brain.
 WPD can be efficiently transmitted by close contact.
 Many joeys in direct contact with infected possums contract WPD.
 Infection may be spread in the wild by several mechanisms, including aggressive encounters in which blood is exchanged, contamination of wounds with urine, ingestion of contaminated food, transfer of mites during den-sharing, and other social encounters.
 WPD has potential as a biological control agent for possums on the basis that it is readily transmitted between individuals in close contact.
-(Cowan, 2001; Perrott, Wilks, and Meers, 2000)
+(Cowan, 2001; Perrott, et al., 2000)

 • Wobbly Possum Disease